Skip to content

 Climate

-Temperatures hover between 77-88°F year-round, but summer months (July-September) can push past 110°F in this desert microclimate.
-The dry season from December through April delivers ideal conditions with sunny skies and lower humidity.
-Brief afternoon showers are possible during the wet season (May-November), though the rain shadow effect means Cabo Rojo receives far less rainfall than other parts of the DR. Hurricane season officially runs June through November, peaking August-October.
-Be sure to check weather reports ahead of time, and we always suggest getting travel insurance during these months just in case.
+Brief afternoon showers are possible during the wet season (May-November), though the rain shadow effect means Cabo Rojo receives far less rainfall than other parts of the DR. Around 50 cm annually compared to 150 cm or more in the north.
+Hurricane season officially runs June through November, peaking August-October.
+Check weather reports ahead of time, and we always suggest getting travel insurance during these months just in case.

 Seaweed (Sargassum) Season